gaulinsoft/fusion/README.md

 npm install fusionlang
 ```

-The following example configures Node.js to transpile files in the `/fjs` directory and cache them in memory when requested through the `/static` URL:
+The following example configures Node.js to transpile files in the `/fjs` directory and cache them in memory when requested through the `/static` url:

 ```javascript
 var http    = require('http'),